HomePractice AreasEmployment Law

 Employment Law Attorneys

-If you have been denied wages, not been paid overtime, discriminated or retaliated against by your employer for standing up for what’s right, Bohrer Brady’s employment law attorneys in Baton Rouge are here for you.
+If you have been denied wages, not been paid overtime, or discriminated against or retaliated against by your employer for standing up for your rights, Bohrer Brady’s employment law attorneys in Baton Rouge are here for you.

-Our employment law attorneys specialize in employment law claims and cases.
-Let us help with a free case evaluation.
+Our employment law attorneys have helped thousands of employees recover unpaid wages and overtime pay from their employers.
+Let us help you with a free case evaluation.
 Our attorneys are devoted to protecting the rights of hard-working Americans.

 CONTACT US

-We are dedicated to the fair treatment of employees, and we know that employment laws are designed to protect companies and their workers.
+We are dedicated to the fair treatment of employees, and we know the employment laws that are designed to protect workers.
 Employment law covers a wide variety of areas.
 Learn more about how we can help you below.

-The Claims & Case Types Our Employment Law Attorneys Handle
+The Claims & Types of Cases Our Employment Rights Attorneys Handle

-There are many different types of employment law claims and case types.
-At Bohrer Brady, we have unfortunately seen them all throughout our many years in the legal industry.
-Our employment law attorneys can help get you compensated for lost pay, promotions, or poor treatment from supervisors.
-Here are some of the cases we handle…
+There are many different types of employment law claims and types of cases.
+At Bohrer Brady, we have seen abuse from employers and handled most types of cases in our many years in the legal profession.
+Our employment law attorneys can help get you compensated for lost pay, unpaid overtime, denied promotions, or retaliation.
+Here are some of the cases we handle:

 Whistleblowers and Qui Tam Claims

-People who have reported their employers for partaking in unfair and illegal activities.
-Our clients are courageous people who have witnessed fraud, discrimination, harassment, wage theft, and other unfair and unlawful employment practices and took a stand by reporting those activities to the authorities.
+People who have reported their employers for participating in illegal activities.
+Our clients are courageous people who have witnessed fraud and other illegal activities and are willing to stand up and report illegal conduct.

 LEARN MORE ABOUT WHISTLEBLOWERS AND QUI TAM